Structure and Application

 How shall/can I structure my program proposal?

 The composition of your individual Bachelor with Honors study program is primarily a matter of your personal interests.
 Essentially, you can choose between a program that either complements your regular bachelor program in an interdisciplinary way, or one that broadens or deepens some areas of your regular bachelor program.
-Try to assemble courses matching your interests that are coherent topic-wise and, if possible, can be subsume under a crisp title (like “scientific computing” or “specialization in security”).
+Try to assemble courses matching your interests that are coherent topic-wise and can be subsumed under a crisp title (like “scientific computing” or “applied systems security”).
 As a rule of thumb, your chosen program is usually fine if you can write a convincing justification.

-- Mandatory courses from official bachelor programs at universities, which complement or broaden your regular bachelor program and are relevance for science, subject to the fulfullment of the required prerequisites.
+- Mandatory courses from official bachelor programs at universities, which complement or broaden your regular bachelor program and are relevant for science, subject to the fulfillment of the required prerequisites.

-- Informatics-related courses from official master programs at universities, which deepen some areas of your regular bachelor program, science, subject to the fulfullment of the required prerequisites.
+- Informatics-related courses from official master programs at universities, which deepen some areas of your regular bachelor program, science, subject to the fulfillment of the required prerequisites.

-- Bachelor with Honors-specific courses from the list below and, subject to approval by the Deans of Academic Affairs, complementary or soft-skill courses (languages, scientific presentation etc.)
+- Bachelor with Honors-specific courses from the list below and, subject to approval by the Deans of Academic Affairs, fitting complementary courses and/or non-trivial soft-skill courses (languages, scientific presentation etc.).

 Note that the term “standard Bachelor with Honors-program” refers to a 45 ECTS program, as opposed to the “extended Bachelor with Honors-program” with up to 60 ECTS.